Professional practice

 Public international law

-• Uzbek Forum v Secretary of State for International Trade: acting (led by Hugh Mercer KC and Alison Macdonald KC, alongside Prof Panos Koutrakos) in this application for permission for judicial review in respect of EU and UK rules regarding imports of cotton from Uzbekistan.
-The case raises various international law issues regarding imports from, and trade agreements with, countries where there is an issue with forced labour.
+• Uzbek Forum v Secretary of State for International Trade: junior counsel (led by Hugh Mercer KC and Alison Macdonald KC, alongside Prof Panos Koutrakos) in application for permission for judicial review in respect of rules regarding cotton imports from Uzbekistan.
+The case raised various international law issues regarding imports from, and trade agreements with, countries where there is an issue with forced labour.

-• Heiser v Iran: junior counsel (to Prof Dan Sarooshi KC) in an action to enforce substantial US judgments.
-The claim raised various State immunity issues, including (i) submission to jurisdiction, (ii) scope of the tort exception to immunity and its application to terrorist attacks, (iii) immunity in respect of enforcement of judgments and (iv) whether the UK rules are compatible with Article 6 ECHR.
+• Heiser v Iran: junior counsel (to Prof Dan Sarooshi KC) in an action to enforce substantial US judgments relating to terrorism.
+The claim raised various State immunity issues, including (i) submission to jurisdiction, (ii) scope of the tort exception to immunity and its application to terrorist attacks and (iii) immunity in respect of enforcement of judgments.

-• Janah v Libya [2015] EWCA Civ 33: junior counsel to Toby Landau KC and Prof Dan Sarooshi KC in Court of Appeal; case concerned whether UK law regarding state immunity from employment claims was compatible with the ECHR and EU law.
+• Janah v Libya [2015] EWCA Civ 33: junior counsel to Toby Landau KC and Prof Dan Sarooshi in Court of Appeal; case concerned whether UK law regarding state immunity from employment claims was compatible with the ECHR and EU law.
+The case was subsequently appealed to the UKSC as the leading case of Benkharbouche v Sudan.

 • Various opinions, as junior counsel, in respect of State immunity issues, including urgent advice to foreign State regarding sensitive immunity matter relating to seizure of State property.